 Currently, nearly a third of consumers (31%) say big businesses are only interested in making money and don’t care if something goes wrong with a product or service, and one in seven (16%) believe that companies’ default position is not to help them if they have a problem.

-Trust in business may be low, but there are steps businesses can take to boost consumer confidence, such as being signed up to a dispute resolution service, like an ombudsman scheme, to handle complaints.
+Trust in business may be low, but there are steps businesses can take to boost consumer confidence, such as being signed up for a dispute resolution service, like an ombudsman scheme, to handle complaints.
 Ombudsman Services recently launched the Consumer Ombudsman, opening up alternative dispute resolution to companies in all sectors.

 The make-up of complaints is changing, as more than a third of people (36%) now use social media to escalate a complaint, up 5% from last year – the equivalent of more than 18 million complaints of the 52 million total.